 While services continued every year, it was not until 1924 that President Coolidge recommended Father’s Day as a national holiday.
 It took 48 years from that recommendation, before Father’s Day was officially recognised by President Nixon in 1972.

-Most countries follow the United States tradition and celebrate Father’s Day on the 3rd Sunday in June, however New Zealand and Australia celebrate on the 1st Sunday in September.
-There is no clear data as to why we celebrate on this date, so if you know of any New Zealand Father’s Day history, please let us know.
+A lot of people ask what day is Father’s Day celebrated in New Zealand.
+Most countries follow the United States tradition and celebrate Father’s Day on the 3rd Sunday in June, however New Zealand and Australia celebrate Father’s Day on the 1st Sunday in September.

 Other cultures around the world coincide Father’s Day with other celebrations in their community.
 In Germany it is celebrated on Ascension Day (40 days after Easter), in the Roman Catholic tradition it is St Josephs Day (March 19), and in Thailand it is the king’s birthday (December 5).